Mural at the Andy Warhol Museum in Pittsburgh

-Warhol was born in a working class neighborhood of Pittsburgh, attended Carnegie Mellon University, and later moved to New York City to become an illustrator.
+A fairly large section of the museum focus on his early works which is pretty cool.
+He was born in a working class neighborhood, attended Carnegie Mellon University, and later moved to New York City to become an illustrator.
 His painting career began in the 50’s when he took the advice of a former art teacher to “paint what he liked.”
 Warhol’s paintings of ordinary items like Coca-Cola bottles and Campbell’s soup eventually exhibited in L.A. and New York.

 Campbells soup at the Andy Warhol Museum in Pittsburgh